SpongePowered/SpongeDocs/source/plugin/manager.rst

 plugins, alongside their instances.
 The plugins are stored inside a :javadoc:`PluginContainer` (discussed in next section) to allow for an easy center of information about the specific plugin.
-As an example, you can use the ``PluginManager`` to communicate with another plugin, grabbing its instance and using the methods it offers to provide compability or extended features by means of your calling plugin.
+As an example, you can use the ``PluginManager`` to communicate with another plugin, grabbing its instance and using the methods it offers to provide compatibility or extended features by means of your calling plugin.

 Obtaining the Plugin Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~